prasannpatil1999/Restaurant-Order-Data-Analysis/README.md

  Asian     | 8          |
  Mexican   | 9          |
  Italian   | 9          |

-- American 6, Asian 8 , Italian 9 and mexican 9

 -- TASK 7: What is the average dish price  within each category?
 ````sql